jaopredo/holy-emapian-scripture/Probability/A1_recap.typ

 The Poisson distribution is often used in situations where we are counting the number of successes in a particular region or interval of time, and there are a large number of trials, each with a small probability of success.
 For example, the following random variables could follow a distribution that is approximately Poisson.

 - The number of emails you receive in an hour, There are a lot of people who could potentially email you in that hour, but it is unlikely that any specifc person will actually email you in that hour.
-Alternatively imagine subdividing the hour into milliseconds.
-There are 3.6⇥106 seconds in an hour, but in any specifc millisecond it is unlikely that you will get an email.

 - The number of chips in a chocolate chip cookie.
 Imagine subdividing the cookie into small cubes; the probability of getting a chocolate chip in a single cube is small, but the number of cubes is large.